Skip to main content

 Compressing in Filum

 For email-size requirements, standard compression typically reduces a 10 MB document to under 3 MB.
-For storage archiving, aggressive compression typically reduces the same document to under 1 MB.
-The file is processed server-side and deleted 60 minutes after the download is confirmed.
+Aggressive compression can reduce the same document to under 1 MB, with a visible reduction in image quality on zoom.
+The tool displays both the original and compressed file sizes before you download, so you can compare the result before keeping it.

 Try Filum free